Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 It is released from its previous state of bondage.
 It abides now in the glory of its own true Self which is Brahman Itself.
 It is in full awareness or consciousness of being one with the Lord.
 It will not return to the world.
 It is freed from the round of births and deaths.

 There are different types of liberation.
-Such as the jiva merging into brahman, where the jiva is in a nirguna(devoid of all characteristics and qualities) state situated in bliss.
+Such as the jiva merging into brahman, where the jiva is in a nirguna(devoid of all characteristics and qualities) state situated in bliss or attaining an eternal spiritual body and residing in the eternal abode of vaikuntha.

-### What happens when one liberated ?
+### Vaishnava moksha (liberation)

 1. Attaining the qualities of Shri Krishna